AndreasRupp/cellular-automaton/README.md

 There is two ways of using CAM:

-- In `MATLAB`, one has to add the path of the `mex/CAM/` directory using MATLAB's `addpath` function.
-Then, one can run the CAM using `run_cam.m` as illustrated in `matlab_example.m`.
-  Notably, for the MATLAB code to work smoothly in Ubuntu, you need to have `g++-10` installed, since it is currently the only compiler supporting both C++20 and MATLAB's supported libstdc++.
-  In any case, you will also need `cmake`.
 - In `Python`, one has to import the module as illustrated in the Python examples.
 One has to run `cmake` and obtain all submodules, or the `setup.sh` script to use the Python version of the code.
   In any case, the selected compiler needs to be compatible with C++20.